SNAS/openbmp/docs/DATABASE.md

-PeerHoldTime | int | BGP holdtime received from peer isUp | boolean | True if peer is up, or false if peer is down isBMPConnected | boolean | True if the router BMP session is connected, false if not LastBMPReasonCode | varchar | BMP Reason code (Down message contains reason text) LastDownCode | int | BGP error code of the last down notification LastDownSubCode | int | BGP error subcode of the last down notification
+PeerHoldTime | int | BGP holdtime received from peer isUp | boolean | True if peer is up, or false if peer is down isBMPConnected | boolean | True if the router BMP session is connected, false if not isPeerVPN | boolean | True if the peer is a VPN peer (e.g. within a VRF) isPrePolicy | boolean | True if the peer updates are pre-policy, false if post-policy/loc-rib LastBMPReasonCode | varchar | BMP Reason code (Down message contains reason text) LastDownCode | int | BGP error code of the last down notification LastDownSubCode | int | BGP error subcode of the last down notification